gemrb/gemrb.github.io/MSVC-build.md

 Open a powershell terminal from within Visual Studio:
 `Tools > Command line- > Developer powershell`

 Then run the following commands.
-Hint: no need to type anything, copy and hit “shift+ins”.
+Hint: no need to type anything, copy and hit "shift+ins".

 Download and configure VCPKG with:
 ```